microsoft/vscode-maven/FAQs.md

 # FAQs

 ## Requirements
+Please make sure Maven is either in the `PATH`, or that `maven.executable.path` is pointed to its installed location.
+Also make sure `JAVA_HOME` is specified either in environment variables or settings.

 ### Available Maven executable
 By default, `mvn` command is executed directly in the terminal, which requires `mvn` can be found in system envronment `PATH`.